Optometry Cost & Financial Aid

 Do not wait to be accepted to apply for financial aid.

 Pacific University College of Optometry is pleased to award approximately 20 scholarships to first-year optometry students.
-The scholarships include our Dean's Merit Award ($15,000 over three years), the Dean's Scholarships ($5,000 toward your first year tuition), and other awards ranging from $1,000 to $5,000.
+The scholarships include our Dean's Merit Award ($15,000 over three years), the Dean's Scholarships ($5,000 toward your first-year tuition), and other awards ranging from $1,000 to $5,000.
 Scholarships are determined by the overall quality of your application, including GPA and OAT scores; your written application and letters of reference; your on-campus interview; and compatibility with specified criteria when applicable.
-Examples of specified criteria includes but isn’t limited to applicants returning to optometry as a second profession, Canadian citizenship, state of residency, and affiliation with an under-represented ethnicity within the profession of optometry.
+Examples of specified criteria include but isn’t limited to applicants returning to optometry as a second profession, Canadian citizenship, state of residency, and affiliation with an under-represented ethnicity within the profession of optometry.
 The majority of the scholarships are awarded by the Admissions Committee in the spring.

 The Western Interstate Commission for Higher Education (WICHE) Professional Student Exchange Program (PSEP) offers financial assistance to certified professional optometry students from Alaska, Arizona, Colorado, Hawai‘i, Montana, North Dakota, Utah and Wyoming.

 All residents from the states above are strongly encouraged to apply for WICHE certification.
 The WICHE PSEP application deadline is different for each state, but is usually in September or October of the year prior to entrance in the program.